modehnal/modehnal.github.io/README.md

   So unless there is a blocker, we usually opt to not report issues and work around them.

   `Aspirations`:
   If we introduce automation via accessibility to more people with a coherent project like GNOMEAutomation, that is not collection of projects spliced together to just work, we might have a wider audience and user base.
-That might help to attract talent to our teams that would help improve Accessibility and keep it in usable state.
+That might help to attract talent to our teams that would help improve Accessibility and keep it in good state.

   With a project like this we also might have a wider base for Fedora testing days.
 Some things already work on Fedora and are mostly usable.
 The issue is a long setup as you can see, that this project could hopefully solve.
 I would imagine that once a test day comes, we could have GitLab/GitHub page with our testing suites that I and others would contribute to, so that anyone can just come, download the project and run the tests.
 This would be quite rich source of data that user would not have to spend a lot of time on.
 Simply boot VM, run the suits, report results.
 There is of course a need for real HW testing as well, but that is not the issue we are trying to solve here.
 Currently, I try to participate in test days, but I am not able to fit it to my schedule every time, which is a shame.

 ### The behave

-  Its file structure is the template of our project and all other things that are going before or after the behave command line execution.
-Behave has limitations that we have to hack around sometimes to get our desired outcome.
+  Its file structure is the template of our project and all other things are going before or after the `behave` command line execution. `Behave` has limitations that we have to hack around sometimes to get our desired outcome.
 Those are rare, although we have a recent example.

   We need to generate a log no matter what part fails, so that the end user can evaluate what went wrong.
 The problem starts when the very first function is called, `before_all`.
 Something can still go wrong, and we need to attach the data to the report.
-The problem is that behave, even if it was called as `behave -f html-pretty`, "does not know" about the formatter in the `before_all` function.
+The problem is that `behave`, even if it was called as `behave -f html-pretty`, "does not know" about the formatter in the `before_all` function.
 So when we are dealing with an error in setup, we have no place to attach it to.
-We can bypass it by saving the error and evaluate any errors in the very next function `before_scenario`, end the run, and attach it to the report since behave now knows it has a formatter defined.
+We can bypass it by saving the error and evaluate any errors in the very next function `before_scenario`, end the run, and attach it to the report since `behave` now knows it has a formatter defined.
 This is solvable but quite inconvenient.

-  There are rare issues where the behave fails, and no logs are generated while we would love at least partial results.
-But since behave is the one who generates the output, if behave fails we have nothing to parse for our `html-pretty` output.
-Sometimes behave also captures errors, and we have to go for an adventure to see where the error was coming from since the error we get said nothing about the real issue.
+  There are rare issues where the `behave` fails, and no logs are generated while we would love at least partial results.
+But since `behave` is the one who generates the output, if `behave` fails we have nothing to parse for our `html-pretty` output.
+Sometimes `behave` also captures errors, and we have to go for an adventure to see where the error was coming from since the error we get said nothing about the real issue.
 There are no blockers currently, just inconveniences that we would love not to deal with.

-  `Aspiration` is to not have behave dictate our structure, possibilities and output but having project that enables our wants/needs/requirements.
-But again, behave works perfectly fine in the majority of our cases - no reason to reimplement something that exists with small changes.
-There is currently no proper reason to remove behave from our solution.
+  `Aspiration` is to not have `behave` dictate our structure, possibilities and output but having project that enables our wants/needs/requirements.
+But again, `behave` works perfectly fine in the majority of our cases - no reason to reimplement something that exists with small changes.
+There is currently no proper reason to remove `behave` from our solution.

 ### The dogtail API